What are customer relationships in businesses?

 - Using technology to automatically find and deliver insights to relevant team members in real time to fix broken experiences

-- Ensuring your data is kept centralized to avoid important customer information being kept in silos, preventing you from building customer relationships that are informed with context
+- Ensuring your data is kept centralised to avoid important customer information being kept in silos, preventing you from building customer relationships that are informed with context

 Create an emotional, human connection

-Showing empathy and creating a personal connection takes time, but it can be fostered with personalized experiences that offer great customer satisfaction.
+Showing empathy and creating a personal connection takes time, but it can be fostered with personalised experiences that offer great customer satisfaction.

 - Getting on a personal level with customers by offering them ways to contact you that they prefer, such as SMS or social media chat, or creating an online community where customers can regularly interact with your brand

-- Giving them personalized offers and recommendations so that they feel seen as an individual, using data as your guide
+- Giving them personalised offers and recommendations so that they feel seen as an individual, using data as your guide

 Make every interaction personal